bergwerf/retro/_posts/2017-08-27-fltk-in-the-dart-vm.md

 method should only be used for custom widgets.

 ## Delivering events via streams
-Next I wanted to use streams rather than 'boring' closures to bind events to widgets.
+Next I wanted to use streams rather than 'boring' closures to handle events.
 A major issue for this is that the FLTK draw/event cycle basically blocks the Dart thread.
 As a result using anything that relies on the Dart task scheduler does not work, including asynchronous streams.
 A solution is using synchronized streams only.
 As a result a program like the following one can be written.

 ```dart
 import 'package:fltk/fltk.dart' as fl;